 A. Most insurance policies will qualify for the stocks and shares ISA but a small number taken out between 6 April 2004 and 30 June 2014 qualified for a cash ISA.
 Your insurance provider will be able to tell you.

 A. The first step is to take it up with your ISA manager.
 They will have a complaints procedure, which should be able to help you.
 If you are not happy with the answer you get, you can take the matter up with the Financial Ombudsman Service.

 The Ombudsman Service aims to resolve individual disputes between consumers and financial firms.
 It is free for consumers and is an informal alternative to the courts.
 You can contact the Ombudsman Service by phone on Tel 0845 080 1800 (calls are charged at local rates) or on the Ombudsman Service website.

 You can also find further information about ISAs the GOV.UK website (Opens new window).
 It gives basic information about types of ISA and how much can be saved each tax year.

-If you have any general questions about the tax rules for ISAs and PEPs, you can call the ISA Helpline.
+If you have any general questions about the tax rules for ISAs, you can call the ISA Helpline.

 HMRC can provide you with information about ISAs, but we cannot advise you on whether you should open an ISA, or about particular ISA products.
 An authorised financial adviser, or the ISA manager concerned, can help you with individual advice.

-The FSA regulates financial services and protects consumers.
-The FSA can tell you if a firm is authorised, and can help you if you have a complaint and are unsure whom to contact.
+The FCA regulates financial services and protects consumers.
+The FCA can tell you if a firm is authorised, and can help you if you have a complaint and are unsure whom to contact.
 However, it cannot recommend firms or advisers, or tell you whether a particular investment is right for you.